 - White spirit or turpentine

-How to Paint a Garage Door – Step-by-Step Guide
+How to Paint a Garage Door in 2022 – Step-by-Step Tutorial

 1. Clean the Garage Doors

 You should give your garage doors a good clean before you start painting.
 Doing this will help reveal any imperfections that need touching up.

 Use sugar soap or warm soapy water and an old cloth or rag.
 You want to remove all dirt and grease.
 Make sure you get in all the nooks and crannies.
 Open the door and do all around the edges as well.

 Pro Tip: Clean around the door frame so that when you shut the door, it doesn’t transfer the dirt to your fresh paintwork

 When you’ve finished cleaning, make sure the door is dry before you apply any primer or paint.

 2. Remove or Cover Fittings

 To protect your fittings from paint splatters you should remove them or cover them with masking tape.
 You want to make sure door handles, hinges and brackets stay in good condition and look their best after the paint job.